ocaml/ocaml.org/data/rss/janestreet/watch-all-of-jane-streets-tech-talks.md

 ---

 <p>Jane Street has been posting tech talks from internal speakers and
-invited guests for years—and they’re all available on our YouTube channel:</p>
+invited guests for years&mdash;and they&rsquo;re all available on our YouTube channel:</p>